cryder9898/wikipedia-viewer/README.md

 # wikipedia-viewer

-A freecodecamp project showcasing use of RESTful webservice and API.
+A [freecodecamp](https://www.freecodecamp.com/cryder9898) project showcasing use of RESTful webservice and API.
+This project uses Bootstrap and JQuery.